 The last thing you want is to have to repay any of your much-needed Gift Aid income.
 If you want peace of mind, then donorflex has the solution for you.

 We work with Quantor, a specialist West Midlands-based data scanning bureau, to bring you a service thats fast, flexible and great value for money.

 In short, it provides you with a straightforward electronic retrieval method thats very simple to use via the routines weve developed to control the processing of your data, from the moment its delivered to Quantor to the time its imported back into your system and you feel the immediate benefit.

-If you havent yet logged in as a donorflex user, please do so now and youll be able to see a zip file containing two Those who can... scan! documents to print or download that will answer all your immediate questions.
+If you havent yet logged in to My donorflex / Downloads, please do so now and youll be able to see a zip file containing two Those who can... scan! documents to download that will answer all your immediate questions.

 One document introduces you to Quantors market-leading service, the other gives you a step-by-step guide to making it part of your operation.

 We work with the key drivers of the UK charity sector.